eddedd88/fullstrapp/README.md

 - using lots of tools to advance the MVP as further as possible with the least amount of work:
   - react
   - material-ui and material-ui-icons
-  - tachyons (hope to remove in the future)
 - automating as many things as possible: formatting, tests, and deploys
   - create-react-app
   - flow (needs more work)